 The number of people with the job title “head of diversity” more than doubled over the last five years, according to data from LinkedIn.
 People with the “director of diversity” title grew 75% and “chief diversity officer” increased 68%.

-How can leaders then encourage continuous dialogue about diversity and inclusion throughout the organization?
+How can leaders then encourage continuous dialogue about diversity and inclusion throughout the organisation?
 Through the employee experience.

 To maintain dialogue and measure the impact of a company’s DEI strategy, companies need to understand the workforce and whether employees are reporting a truly inclusive employee experience.

-Fung explained, “You don’t retain the best talent because they don’t feel like they are included or welcomed to the organization.”
+Fung explained, “You don’t retain the best talent because they don’t feel like they are included or welcomed to the organisation.”

-You can recruit everyone you want in the organization.
+You can recruit everyone you want in the organisation.
 But if people don’t stay, you basically have a revolving door for diversity and inclusion.